If your business sells a physical product, what is the most important part of building a long-term online brand?

 Choose the right carrier

 Shipping carriers are responsible for transporting goods from a warehouse to your customer.
-Major national and international carriers include USPS, UPS, FedEx, and DHL.
+Major US and international shipping carriers include USPS, UPS, FedEx, and DHL.
 (Note: ShipBob tracks carrier performance of all four, including their average transit times each week.)

 Different businesses require different shipping capabilities to make sure deliveries are executed smoothly, so it’s difficult for many businesses to choose a carrier.
 All sorts of things can affect which one is right for the job:

 - Location: Are you shipping locally, across the country, or internationally?
 Depending on your answer, different carriers offer various services, benefits, and rates.

 - Reputation: Believe it or not, the USPS ranks as the #1 trusted agency in the US (though not number one for all shipping service levels).
 Customers have preferences on who delivers their packages, and it’s important to consider a carrier’s level of perceived trustworthiness.

 - Where your inventory is stored: If you’re shipping products around the country, you may want to consider a carrier that can pick up products locally from distributed fulfillment centers for fastest possible delivery.